cenviity/jj/docs/install-and-setup.md

 ### Download pre-built binaries for a release

-There are [pre-built binaries](https://github.com/martinvonz/jj/releases/latest) of the last released version of `jj` for Windows, Mac, or Linux (the "musl" version should work on all distributions).
+There are [pre-built binaries](https://github.com/martinvonz/jj/releases/latest) of the latest release of `jj` for Windows, Mac and Linux (the "musl" version should work on all distributions).

 #### Cargo Binstall